 FallHoursSpringHours

-Music elective 24
+Music Elective 24

 0 16

-Total Hours: 131
+Total Hours: 130

 1

 Students who place out of Fundamentals of Western Music Theory (MUSC 1119) should take a General Elective instead.
+Students should plan to take MUSC 1201 as early as possible.